sensorbasedanalytics/readme/README.md

 readme
 ======

-Move along, move along... to https://github.com/sensoranalytics/
+Move along, move along...

+We have moved to https://github.com/sensoranalytics/

+It's less to type